trieloff/surveyor/README.md

 ## Configuration

 Copy the file surveyor-default.properties into surveyor.properties and edit the settings.
-Each setting can also be overridden through an environment variable, so that aha.host becomes $AHA.HOST
+Each setting can also be overridden through an environment variable, so that `aha.host` becomes `$AHA_HOST`

 ## Usage